xythobuz/yasab/README.md

 # YASAB
+## Quickstart

+Just run make in the Top Level Directory.
+This will produce a yasab.hex for your AtMega32 and yasab, the Unix upload utility.
+Flash the HEX and change the Fusebits to Bootloadersize 1024 Words, jump to bootloader on reset.

+You need a Toolchain for your Hostmachine and for AVRs.
+Change configuration options for the AVR firmware in the makefile in "bootloader".
+Change configuration options for the uploader in "uploader"s makefile.

 ## Yet Another Simple AVR Bootloader

 This AVR Bootloader just gets data from the included uploader.
 This will be flashed and started.